home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 ## SSH access

 Home Assistant has two different types of ssh access.
-- End user SSH on port 22.
-This port is used by the [SSH add-on], it provides easy but limited SSH access to the system.
+- End user SSH on port 22, provided by the [SSH add-on].
+Easy to setup and use, but the accessible scope is limited.
 - Host access SSH on port 22222.
-This method provides full access to the host with all privileges.
+This method provides full access to the host with all privileges (e.g. access to docker).

 ### Enable SSH host access